Atlanta Death Midwifery

 Who We Are:

-Maurice LeCroy serves the community of carers around those who are nearing death as well as assisting with home funerals.
+Maurice serves the community of carers around those who are nearing death as well as assisting with home funerals.
 He stands in the 'what is so' of the moment and offers guidance or reflection.
 His extensive anthropological and psychological studies concerning death, as well as his own lessons with grief, create a vast space for the cultivation of awareness of choice and the preparedness of dying.

-Catherine Adunni serves as Death Midwife.
+Catherine serves as Death Doula.
 Catherine was called to do this work in 2009 when she lost a dear friend to cancer who had no one supporting him through his process.
 It was then she recognized how important it was to hold space for the people you love and felt honored to be of service for the many other "home goings" that came in the future.
 This calling has blessed her to learn the customs, prayers and songs of many cultures which is a great asset to serving those who have lost loved ones and those making their sacred transition.

 She believes there's so much value in holding space and caring for the dying just as much as we care for the living.
 She devotes most of her time to being of service and learning and preserving the old ways for the future.